New Yorkers are paying $3,000 a month to live in tiny apartments that are the size of one-car garages — here’s what they’re like inside

 The development will test whether micro-apartments can be both comfortable and affordable for New Yorkers, Bledsoe says.

 Other unfurnished studios in the neighborhood cost anywhere from $2,300 to $3,200 per month, but for twice the square footage.
 When you do the math, you’re paying about $10 per square foot of furnished space at Carmel Place.

 Carmel Place apartments are a bit expensive for the area.
 But you’re not just paying for the square footage at Carmel Place.

-You’re also paying for Schmidt’s design eye, Ollie’s amenities, the building’s gym, and the fact that everything’s new.
+You’re also paying for Schmidt’s design eye, Common’s amenities, the building’s gym, and the fact that everything’s new.